souly1/ion-select-picker/README.md

  * `closeDrawer` - closes the drawer
  * `getCurrentSelection` - returns the current value displayed as selected in select drawer
  * `isDrawerOpen` - is the drawer currently open or not
+ * `prepareDom` - use to manually issue a creation of DOM elements which can be costly.
+Will do nothing if DOM element already exists.
+Do not use with 'early' binding strategy

 ## Purchase Link
 [ion-select-picker](https://gum.co/vFEVL)